 |Building skin application||–||Cold facade|

-Aim of the new design was to create a convincing interplay between the preservation of the character-defining elements such as the exterior concrete structure, the technology and a contemporary architectural language.
+The aim of the new design was to create a convincing interplay between the preservation of the character-defining elements such as the exterior concrete structure, the technology and a contemporary architectural language.
 For these reasons, it was chosen to clad the facade elements between the columns in concrete with custom-made photovoltaic modules that completely conceal the PV technology.
 The modules are integrated into the facade using the MEgasol FAST 2 facade system which is fixed to the vertically laid substructure made of aluminum L profiles.
-Depending on the requirements, the spacing of the vertical substructure is between 40 cm and 80 cm.
+Depending on the requirements, the spacing between the metal profiles of the vertical substructure is between 40 cm and 80 cm.